 Log into your WordPress admin dashboard and go to Plugins -> Add New to install a plugin.
 Browse or search for the plugin you want, then install and activate it.

 Uploading a third-party plugin file is similar to uploading a theme – simply select Upload Plugin.

 Create the Necessary Pages

 Website pages contain the static content of a site.
-Unlike posts, pages require little to no edits or updates.
-The most common types of pages websites have are the following:
+Unlike posts, a website or a blog page requires little to no edits or updates.
+The most common types of pages on websites are the following:

 - Homepage.
-It is the introductory page of a website.
+Your homepage is the introductory page of a website.
 This is what your visitors will see when they enter your domain name into their browser’s address bar.
-The homepage should include snippets of your best and latest content.
+The homepage should include snippets of your best and latest blog posts.

 - About page.
-It’s the section of a site where visitors can learn more about a website or brand.
-It may include a bio, the objectives of the site, and representative pictures.
+This is the section of your site where visitors can learn more about the person behind the website or the brand in question.
+This page may include a bio, the objectives of the site, and representative pictures.